fearofcode/dotfiles-macos-old/README.md

 - I had previously tried to maintain setup for both Arch and Ubuntu but it was painful.
 - The scripts are not idempotent right now and assume a mostly empty machine.
+- The one dark vim theme doesn't match the rest of the system in console mode.